hms-dbmi-cellenics/cellenics-utils/README.md

     python3 biomage

-As a prerequisite for running all scripts in this repo, you will need a GitHub Personal Access Token with full access to your account.
-You can generate one [here](https://github.com/settings/tokens).
-Make sure you note down this and supply it when required.
-Utilities can accept this token in two ways:
+### Passing credentials

-* either by having it available as the environment variable `GITHUB_API_TOKEN`
+Tools typically require you to have sufficient AWS and GitHub credentials to function.

-* or by passing it as an option with the `-t` flag.
+AWS credentials are automatically fetched from your `~/.aws` folder, so there is nothing to do as long as you have set up `aws-cli` properly.

-For example:
+For GitHub PATs, there are two ways to do this:

-    GITHUB_API_TOKEN=mytoken python3 biomage stage
+* either by having it available as the environment variable `GITHUB_API_TOKEN`, i.e.

-or
+`GITHUB_API_TOKEN=mytoken python3 biomage stage`

-    python3 biomage stage -t mytoken
+* or by passing it as an option with the `-t` flag, i.e. `python3 biomage stage -t mytoken`

-Using the environment variable means you can put the token in your `.bashrc` or `.zshrc` file, thereby avoiding typing it again and again.
+Although these methods work, they leave your PAT exposed in your history and logs, as well as to other users of your computer (if applicable).
+We recommend putting the token in your `.bashrc` or `.zshrc` file, thereby avoiding typing it again and again.
 You can then simply do:

     python3 biomage stage